 The River & Rowing Museum welcomes visitors of all ages to our award-winning building on the banks of the River Thames.

-A short walk from the centre of Henley on Thames, the Museum is also a short walk from Henley on Thames railway station and offers free parking for visitors.
+A short walk from the centre of Henley on Thames, the Museum is also a short walk from Henley on Thames railway station with car parking for Museum, Cafe and Shop visitors only.
 The Museum is fully accessible to wheelchair users.